Dee-Pansh/FOODIEDELIGHT/README.md

 # Overview
 > The FOODIEDELIGHT Restaurant Management Module allows restaurant administrators to manage restaurants on the platform.
 This includes adding, modifying, deleting, and listing restaurants.
 The data is fetched asynchronously from a backend application via API calls, ensuring a seamless and responsive user experience.

+## Please find the screenshots for all the features inside Screenshots folder

 ## Features